Kuree/fsim/README.rst

 .. code:: bash

-    pip install xsim-python
+    pip install fsim

-Notice that for maximum compatibility, the Linux wheel is shipped with ``gcc``, which allows xsim to be installed on any Linux system. macOS should work out of the box if the development tools are installed.
+Notice that for maximum compatibility, the Linux wheel is shipped with ``gcc``, which allows xfim to be installed on any Linux system. macOS should work out of the box if the development tools are installed.